Temple Lea Houston: Biography

 Temple Lea Houston was the only one of the Houstons' eight children to be born in the Texas governor's residence in Austin in 1860.
 By the time he was seven in 1867, both his parents had died.
 He lived with an older sister and her family in nearby Georgetown, Texas.
 At the age of 13, Houston left home to join a cattle drive, and later worked on a riverboat on the Mississippi River.
 Aided by a friend of his father, he gained an appointment as a page in the U.S. Senate, and worked in Washington, DC, for three years.

-Houston returned to Texas in 1877 at the age of 17 to attend the Agricultural and Mechanical College (now Texas A&M University).
+Houston returned to Texas in 1877 at the age of 17 to attend the Agricultural and Mechanical College (later Texas A&M University).
 He transferred to Baylor University in Waco, where he graduated in 1880 with honors in law and philosophy.
 He "read the law" with an established firm and was admitted to the bar.
 He was the youngest attorney in Texas when he opened his practice.
 That year, he was appointed as the attorney for Brazoria County near Houston, Texas.

 In 1882, Houston was appointed as the district attorney of the 35th Judicial District of Texas, which then covered a large part of the Texas Panhandle, based in Mobeetie, Wheeler County.

 Houston carried a Colt revolver, which he named "Old Betsy", always strapped to his waist.
 Some called him "the best shot in the West."
 He wore buckskin attire from Mexico and a sombrero with a wide brim and a silver eagle.
 Like his father, he was more than six feet tall.
 He had gray eyes; his auburn hair was usually shoulder-length.
 His knowledge of the Bible and classical literature was all-encompassing.
 He easily commanded the attention of any audience.